• Products

 By accurately timing the markets, this approach aids in selecting the optimal sectors for investment or withdrawal.
 Consequently, it becomes a valuable tool for restructuring a trading portfolio to enhance overall profitability.

 Suppose you want to employ the open high open low strategy for trading a stock listed on the National Stock Exchange (NSE).
 The stock opens at INR 400 per share and experiences an early-session increase to INR 410.
-Recognizing this as a bullish signal, you opt to go long by purchasing 100 shares at INR 410.
+Recognising this as a bullish signal, you opt to go long by purchasing 100 shares at INR 410.

 To mitigate potential losses, you place a stop loss order at INR 390, automatically closing the position if the stock drops to this price.
 Throughout the day, you actively monitor the stock’s movements, searching for indications that the bullish trend might be concluding.